Mo-Talha/Nomad/README.md

 Jobmine statistics on employers and employees.

 ## Statistics
-- Show most popular skill on homepage (for software: programming languages)
 - Show employer & employer jobs popularity (by # of applicants)
 - Show how many spots the employer usually has and how many of them usually get filled (some employers advertise a lot more positions than they hire)
 - Show warnings for employer